alchemy-swift/alchemy/Docs/10_DiggingDeeper.md

 ## Thread

-As mentioned in [Architecture](1a_Architecture.md), you want to avoid blocking the current `EventLoop` as much as possible to help your server have maximum request throughput.
+As mentioned in [Under the Hood](12_UnderTheHood.md), you'll want to avoid blocking the current `EventLoop` as much as possible to help your server have maximum request throughput.

 Should you need to do some blocking work, such as file IO or CPU intensive work, `Thread` provides a dead simple interface for running work on a separate (non-`EventLoop`) thread.